bkkkk/bkkkk.github.io/_posts/2015-06-08-human-ping-pong-or-managing-expectations.md

 ---
-title: 'Human ping-pong: or Managing Expectations'
+title: 'On Managing Expectations'
+subtitle: 'Human ping-pong'
 date: 2015-06-08
 layout: post
 type: post
-tags: [productivity, time management]
-categories: Blog Bus
 sharing: true
 comments: true
-published: true
 ---

 Today was a perfect example of what happens when you try to do too much with not enough time.